Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 Bigger systems tend to have more people involved.
 The most common case is when there are three to five teams working on a system.
 The teams might represent Engineering for the whole company or, for bigger organisations, they might represent a department.
 As systems grow and more teams become involved, the way people participate in these sessions becomes increasingly important.

 Before diving into the steps, it helps to clarify how people participate.
 Due to the number of people involved a neutral facilitator is strongly recommended.
 The facilitator guides the flow of the session, manages time, and ensures balanced participation.
-Theirs is an enabling role, creating the conditions for shared understanding.
+Their role is both about keeping the group moving, and creating the conditions for shared understanding.
 Participants with leadership responsibilities join as co‑explorers.
 They should pay especial attention to the language use, how mental models differ across participants and teams, and where boundaries or abstractions are unclear.
 Noticing and making these explicit is where they can add significant value.

 ### Before the sessions

-Engage with the organisation's leadership to learn about who to invite, there should be no more than twenty participants present.
+Engage with the organisation's leadership to learn about who to invite, there should be at most twenty five participants present.
 It depends on:

 * Overall team size
 * Ensuring the right level of cross‑functional representation, including Engineering, QA, Design, Product, and Operations (especially teams handling configuration changes or customisation work)